ibm-cloud-docs/assistant/services-information.md

 - [Search skill](/docs/assistant?topic=assistant-skill-search-add)
 - [Web Chat](/docs/assistant?topic=assistant-deploy-web-chat)

+The plan type of the service instance you are currently using is displayed in the page header.
+You can upgrade from one plan type to another.
+For more information, see [Upgrading](/docs/assistant?topic=assistant-upgrade).

 ## User-based plans explained
 {: #services-information-user-based-plans}

 Unlike API-based plans, which measure usage by the number of API calls made during a month, the Plus and Premium plans measure usage by the number of monthly active users.

+For example, you can pay $120 for the Plus plan, which covers from 0 to 1,000 monthly active users per service instance per billing period.
+A Plus plan service instance supports up to 100 assistants.
+For more details about what is supported by this plan and other plans, see the [artifact limits](#services-information-limits) information.

 A monthly active user (MAU) is any unique user who has at least one meaningful interaction with your assistant or custom application over the calendar billing month.
 A meaningful interaction is an exchange in which a user sends a request to your service and your service responds.
 Welcome messages that are displayed at the start of a conversation are not charged.